Clean-Hands/p2p_client/doc/testing.md

 # testing

 ## Automated Unit Testing
 We are using the [Rust unit test functionality](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) managed by cargo.

-To run the tests:
-- `cargo test`
+To run the tests, run `cargo test` within the `p2p_client` directory.

 ## Manual Testing